-To analyze actual trends in 100 °F days in Texas, the index stations in each station class were grouped into four regions and conditions were averaged across stations within each class and region, then the values from each region were averaged together to obtain statewide averages by class.
-Because the above graphic shows that 100 °F day counts are a nonlinear function of temperature and because counts cannot be negative, trends were analyzed on the basis of a linear fit to the time series of the logarithm of annual 100 °F day counts.
-A plot of number of days reaching 100 °F at index stations shows some memorably hot summers: 1980, 1998, and 2011.
-Over the past 40 years, the linear trend shows a more than doubling of the number of triple-digit days at all types of stations, although the longer trend since 1950 generally has less than a doubling.
-Thus, a near-doubling of the number of 100-degree days between 2000-2018 and 2036 appears to be a reasonable projection.
+To analyze actual trends in 100 °F days in Texas, the index stations were grouped into four regions.
+The analysis of changes in 100 °F days uses index stations grouped into four regions and analyzed collectively within each region.
+Over the past 45 years, the linear trend shows an approximate doubling of the number of triple-digit days at stations in all four regions.
+Given past and projected temperature trends, a near-doubling of the number of 100-degree days between 2001-2020 and 2036 appears to be a reasonable projection.